Andy Warhol sailed with Andy Griffith in one of the most unique episodes of The Love Boat

-The legendary pop artist took a TV cruise in 1985.
+Greenwich Village met Mayberry on a TV cruise in 1985.

-It's 1966, New York City, the hip East Village nightclub known as the Dom.
+It's 1966, New York City, in the hip East Village nightclub known as the Dom.
 The Velvet Underground jangle and drone through abstract jams.
 Nico croons into a microphone.
 Socialite, model and all-around it-girl Edie Sedgwick dances in a splash of psychedelic light and strobes.
 Andy Warhol is the svengali behind this multimedia event, which he has called the Exploding Plastic Inevitable.
 Why the name Exploding Plastic Inevitable?
 Warhol explains, "I love Los Angeles.
 I love Hollywood.
 They're so beautiful.
 Everything's plastic, but I love plastic.
 I want to be plastic."

 It's no wonder Warhol felt right at home in the 1980s.
 "Exploding Plastic Inevitable" could just as well served as a nickname for the decade.
 Warhol was prescient like that.
 The era was known for its gloss and synthesizers.
-The lines between art and commerce blurred, as avant garde directors shot TV commercials, and TV commercial directors jumped into movies.
+The lines between art and commerce blurred, as avant-garde directors shot TV commercials, and TV commercial directors jumped into movies.
 Sadly, Warhol would pass away in 1987.

 The New York art world of Lou Reed and Jean-Michel Basquiat seemed far, far away from the television universe of Aaron Spelling.
 The glamorous melodrama of Dynasty had little relation to the gritty gallery scene.
 Yet, if there was any space where painters and artists could brush shoulders with soap stars and teen idols, it was aboard the Pacific Princess, the luxury liner that set sail every Saturday night on ABC's The Love Boat.

 Of course, this was not really the case, but it certainly seemed that way.
 Name a small screen celebrity circa 1980, and odds are he or she sailed alongside Isaac and Gopher.
 The Love Boat also booked outside the box.
 There were at least five guest stars on each episode — and there were 250 episodes.
 That's a lot of guest cabins to fill, and Charo can only be spread so far.

 Photographer friend Christopher Makos described Warhol as such: "He wore black Levi 501s… a black Brooks Brothers turtleneck sweater, an L. L. Bean red down vest, a black leather car coat by Stephen Sprouse, white or black Reeboks, a big crystal around his neck and big black-framed glasses….
 His last look was as chic as ever, although the overall effect had a lot to do with his general aura: It was as though he’d accomplished everything imaginable in his lifetime."

 This look is forever immortalized in his Love Boat appearance.
-That's likely what led TV Guide to rank the episode, "Hidden Treasure / Picture from the Past / Ace's Salary," No. 82 on a list of the 100 Greatest Episodes.
-(Of all time.
+That's likely what led TV Guide to rank the episode, "Hidden Treasure / Picture from the Past / Ace's Salary," No. 82 on a list of the 100 Greatest Episodes — of all time.
 Not just The Love Boat.